 Common Mistakes to Avoid

-As a Senior Funeral Director, I have seen many families face unnecessary legal hurdles due to simple misunderstandings of banking law.
+Many families face unnecessary legal hurdles due to simple misunderstandings of banking law.

 The "Power of Attorney" Trap